sabrinawilson8264/set/Report.md

 In the standard game of SET, the dealer deals 12 cards onto the table and all players simultaneously look for sets amongst the cards.
 If none are found, three additional cards are dealt.
 When a player see's a set, she calls "SET!" and takes the three cards.
 Then, the dealer lays three more cards onto the table.
 The game continues in this fashion and ends when all cards the deck is exhausted and none of the remaining cards form sets.
 Whoever has collected the most sets at the end of the game is the winner.

-This report is interested in the "end game" configuration of SET.
-That is, how many cards are left at the end of the game that do not form sets and in particular, how likely is it that there are _no_ cards left at the end.

 ### Stochastic Simulation
-To investigate this question, we will employ a stochastic simulation, also known as a Monte Carlo simulation.
+To investigate the probability of various events in the game, we will employ a stochastic simulation, also known as a Monte Carlo simulation.
 Stochastic simulation, or Monte Carlo simulation, is a mathematical technique that is used to estimate the probability distribution of the outcome of an uncertain event.
 From Heath (p.511),
 > "Stochastic simulation methods attempt to mimic or replicate the behaviour of a system by exploiting randomness to obtain a statistical sample of possible outcomes"

 Stochastic simulation uses repeated random sampling and the accuracy of the approximation improves as the number of sample increases.
-With this method, we will simulate many hundreds of thousands of games and use the outcomes to estimate the probability distribution for the end game configuration.
+With this method, we will simulate many hundreds of thousands of games and use the outcomes to estimate probability distributions for different events.

 ### Dimensionality of the game
 We can imagine the cards in SET as a set of points in 4 dimensional space.
 Each "attribute" on the cards (colour, filling, shape, number) corresponds to an axis in four dimensions and each value for that attribute corresponds to a value along that axis.